thistleknot/Capstone-577/readme.txt

 	line 240:
 	NewDF.holdout
 	Holdout is always same static regardless of monte carlo resample.

+	Vars
+		WidthDivisor
+			Sets
+				% of sample size in terms of holdout as well as training/validation partitions

+				Default is 3, integer's from 2 to 5 are recommended.
+				CV width
+				CV passes
+				# of models
+				Width of loops

 Hypothesis
 		at the 5% sample level using the aggregate data of the subset of the holdout.
 We will derive a regression equation there.
 Then we will check it against the population and see if it was within range.
 If so, we will confirm our hypothesis.
 As an addendum, we can derive a population level... this part I think I'd like to ask the professor about.